 To celebrate an authentic Cinco De Mayo experience in Mexico, visitors should definitely stay in the city of Puebla.
 A number of accommodation options are available, ranging from hotels to Airbnbs.
 You can explore a range of affordable nearby options below.
 Bus, taxi and hotel pickups can be arranged in advance.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Cinco De Mayo 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Cinco De Mayo 2023 using the map below!